-From the three months ended March 31, 2023 compared to the three months ended March 31, 2022, commercial revenues decreased by ε 5,097.6 million from ε 6,374.6 million to ε 1,277.0 million, due to lower demand for our COVID-19 vaccine.
-We are the marketing authorization holder in the United States, the European Union, the United Kingdom, Canada and other countries, and holder of emergency use authorizations or equivalents in the United States (jointly with Pfizer) and other countries; submissions to pursue regulatory approvals in those countries where emergency use authorizations or equivalent were initially granted are ongoing.
+From the three months ended September 30, 2022 compared to the three months ended September 30, 2023, commercial revenues decreased by €2,501.1 million, or 74%, from €3,394.8 million to €893.7 million as well as decreased by €10,586.7 million, or 82%, from €12,923.3 million during the nine months ended September 30, 2022 to €2,336.6 million during the nine months ended September 30, 2023, in line with a lower COVID-19 vaccine market demand.
+We are the marketing authorization holder in the United States, the European Union, the United Kingdom, Canada and other countries, and holder of emergency use authorizations or equivalents in the United States (jointly with Pfizer) and other countries.
 Pfizer has marketing and distribution rights worldwide with the exception of China, Germany and Turkey.
 Fosun Pharma, has marketing and distribution rights in China, Hong Kong special administrative region, or SAR, Macau SAR and the region of Taiwan.
 The allocation of marketing and distribution rights defines territories in which the collaboration partners act as a principal.

 Sales to collaboration partners represent sales of products manufactured by us to collaboration partners.
 Whenever responsibilities in the manufacturing and supply process of the COVID-19 vaccine shift and the COVID-19 vaccine is transferred, the vaccine is sold from one partner to the other.
-Under the collaboration with Pfizer, from time to time, those sales are significantly influenced by amounts due to write-offs of inventories as well as costs related to production capacities derived from contracts with Contract Manufacturing Organizations (CMOs) that became redundant.
+Under the collaboration with Pfizer, from time to time, those sales are significantly influenced by amounts due to write-downs of inventories as well as costs related to production capacities derived from contracts with Contract Manufacturing Organizations (CMOs) that became redundant.
 Those costs represent accrued manufacturing variances and are charged to our partner once finally materialized.
-These manufacturing variances are reflected as transfer price adjustment once identified and assessed highly probable.
-Sales to collaboration partners during the three months ended March 31, 2023 and 2022, amounted to ε 71.4 million and ε 603.2 million, respectively.
-During the three months ended March 31, 2023, those sales included ε 47.8 million related to the aforementioned manufacturing variances (ε 367.6 million with respect to sales during the three months ended March 31, 2022).
+These manufacturing variances are reflected as transfer price adjustment once identified.
+The regular reassessment of these manufacturing variances might result in minor reversals of the respective prior period revenues.
+Sales to collaboration partners during the three and nine months ended September 30, 2023, amounted to

+€(17.7) million and €128.9 million, respectively.
+During the three and nine months ended September 30, 2022 the sales to collaboration partners amounted to €259.4 million and €1,470.9 million, respectively.
+During the three and nine months ended September 30, 2023 those sales included €(72.5) million and €44.4 million, respectively, related to the aforementioned manufacturing variances (€161.6 million and €956.8 million with respect to sales during the three and nine months ended September 30, 2022).

-By supplying our territories during the three months ended March 31, 2023 and 2022, we recognized €65.2 million and €1,163.1 million of revenues, respectively, from direct COVID-19 vaccine sales in Germany.
+By supplying our territories during the three and nine months ended September 30, 2023, we recognized €195.7 million and €260.9 million of revenues, respectively, from direct COVID-19 vaccine sales in Germany.
+During the three and nine months ended September 30, 2022, recognized revenues derived from those sales amounted to €564.5 million and €2,284.6 million, respectively.
 The share of gross profit that we owe our collaboration partner Pfizer based on our sales is recognized as cost of sales.